mattpri22/Road-Object-Distance-Estimation/README.md

 ## Overview

 This project combines **Apple's ML-Depth-Pro** depth estimation model with **YOLO11** object detection to provide real-time distance measurements to road objects from a single camera feed.
-The system is designed for potential use in driving assistance systems, driving safety research.
+The system is designed for potential use in driving assistance systems, and driving safety research.

 ## Features